 We will always tell you how much your accommodation will cost before you move in to your temporary accommodation.

 The amount of rent is based on the size of the property, unless you are single and are under 35 years old.
-In line with Local Housing Allowance rules, single people under the age of 35 are charged a shared accommodation rate (SAR).
-This means that you will only be entitled to enough local housing allowance to cover the average cost of a single room in a shared house.
+In line with Local Housing Allowance rules, single people under the age of 35 are charged a shared accommodation rate.
+This means that you will only be entitled to enough Local Housing Allowance to cover the average cost of a single room in a shared house.
 There are some exemptions to this – if you want more information, please ask us.

 Pets and other animals

 We must consider the needs of the family unit but we have no legal duties towards pets and/or other animals.

 It may not be possible to keep pets and/or other animals in temporary accommodation.
 This is because certain types of accommodation, such as hostels, may be used to support people with particular needs and/or have shared facilities.

 Like other authorities we regularly review our temporary accommodation stock to include a range of temporary accommodation types.
 We try to offer accommodation that is suitable for pets and/or other animals, providing that the number and type of pets are proportionate and reasonable.

 If you are homeless and unable to take your pets into certain types of our temporary accommodation, you should ask your homeless officer about what other assistance we may be able to offer to home your pets for the temporary period that you will be with us.
 Alternatively, you may decide to get friends or family to look after them for you.
 You can find more information on the Shelter website.